Green's function method for the single-particle resonances in a deformed Dirac equation: Results and discussion

-From the density of states, the energies for the bound states and the energies ($\varepsilon$) and widths ($\Gamma$) for the resonant states can be extracted.
-Here, $\varepsilon$ and $\Gamma$ are defined as the positions and the FWHM of resonant peaks, which are the differences between the density of states for neutrons in the mean-field potential and free neutrons~\cite{PRC2014TTSun_90_054321}.
-In Table~\ref{Tab1}, we list in the upper part the single-particle energies $\varepsilon$ for bound states, and in the lower part the energies and widths $\varepsilon(\Gamma)$ for resonant states obtained by solving the coupled-channel Dirac equation (coupled-Dirac), in comparison with the results by solving the spherical radial Dirac equation (radial-Dirac).
-For comparison, the deformation parameter $\beta=0$ and the number of coupled partial waves $N=1$ are chosen in the calculation of the coupled-channel Dirac equation.
-From Table~\ref{Tab1}, it can be seen that all the energies and widths obtained by the two codes are exactly equal.
+In Table~\ref{Tab1}, we list the energies $E-i\Gamma/2$ for the resonant states $2p_{1/2}$, $1f_{5/2}$, and $1g_{9/2}$, obtained by solving the coupled-channel Dirac equation by the GF method, in comparison with the results obtained in the CSM approach, which has been proven to be very effective for both narrow and broad resonances~\cite{PRL2016Li_117_062502}.
+The deformation parameter is $\beta=0$ and the number of coupled partial waves is $N=1$.
+From Table~\ref{Tab1}, it can be seen that all the energies and widths obtained by the two methods are exactly equal, which is amazing since the the GF and CSM methods are two totally different methods.
+In the GF method, resonate states are obtained by solving the coupled-channel Dirac equation in coordinate space while in the CMR method, they are obtained by diagonalizing the Dirac Hamiltonian in momentum space.
+Compared to CMR method, GF method is more convenient to be used in combination with nuclear models with treating the bound and resonant states on the same footing.
 In one word, the results in Fig.~\ref{fig1} and Table~\ref{Tab1} demonstrate that the present model is fully correct in the decoupled case with $\beta=0$.